cchao1024/cchao1024.github.io/themes/next/docs/zh-CN/MATH.md

   enable: false

   # Default(true) will load mathjax/katex script on demand
-  # That is it only render those page who has 'mathjax: true' in Front Matter.
+  # That is it only render those page who has 'mathjax: true' in Front-matter.
   # If you set it to false, it will load mathjax/katex srcipt EVERY PAGE.
   per_page: true

   engine: mathjax
   #engine: katex

-  # hexo-rendering-pandoc (or hexo-renderer-kramed) needed to full MathJax support.
+  # hexo-renderer-pandoc (or hexo-renderer-kramed) needed to full MathJax support.
   mathjax:
     # Use 2.7.1 as default, jsdelivr as default CDN, works everywhere even in China
     cdn: //cdn.jsdelivr.net/npm/mathjax@2.7.1/MathJax.js?config=TeX-AMS-MML_HTMLorMML
-    # For newMathJax CDN (cdnjs.cloudflare.com) with fallback to oldMathJax (cdn.mathjax.org).
-    #cdn: //cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML
     # For direct link to MathJax.js with CloudFlare CDN (cdnjs.cloudflare.com).
     #cdn: //cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.1/MathJax.js?config=TeX-MML-AM_CHTML